Rockvole/rockvole_replicator_todo/README.md

 The purpose of this app is to show the basics of how you may use the *rockvole_db_replicator* library.

 I will divide the explanation per device below.
-You can follow the flow on each device - and follow the links to switch between devices where relevant.

 ## User 1 Phone Example